flyteorg/flytekit/docs/source/design/control_plane.rst

     synced_execution = remote.sync(execution, sync_nodes=True)
     node_keys = synced_execution.node_executions.keys()

+when using ``FlyteRemote.sync``

+- ``Received message larger than max (xxx vs. 4194304)`` usually crops up when the message size is too large.
+- To fix this, edit the flyte-admin-base-config config map to increase ``maxMessageSizeBytes`` value.

 ``node_executions`` will fetch all the underlying node executions recursively.

 To fetch output of a specific node execution: